Once home to her majesty the queen and her family, the Royal Yacht Britannia is now moored at Leith, Edinburgh

 However, in 1986, during a voyage to Australia, without the Queen aboard, the ship diverted to Aden to help in the evacuation of those trapped on the beaches by an ongoing war in the region.

-Over 1,000 terrified people were rescued and crammed into every available space on board.
+Over 1,000 terrified people were rescued and crammed into every available space.

 Both the Queen and Prince Philip took a keen interest in the design of the vessel, working with Sir Hugh Casson on plans for the interior decorations.
-The young couple selected fabrics, furniture and paintings, many of them taken from the Victoria and Albert III in an effort to keep costs under control.

-The state apartments aft of the funnel were not extravagantly decorated.
-Instead, they have a traditional ‘country house’ feel, particularly in the drawing room where chintz covered armchairs and sofas sit on a plain silver-grey carpet overlaid by a magnificent Persian rug.
+This is particularly noticable in the drawing room where chintz-covered armchairs and sofas sit on a plain silver-grey carpet overlaid by a magnificent Persian rug.

 A baby grand piano stood in the corner often providing after-dinner entertainment.
 Princesses Diana, Margaret and Alexandra were all known to enjoy playing.

-Writer Brian Hoey reminds us of the night Sir Noel Coward came to dinner during a Caribbean cruise.
-“He literally sang for his supper playing many of his own compositions into the wee small hours.
+“He literally sang for his supper, playing many of his own compositions into the wee small hours.
 Even on the royal yacht, there was no such thing as a free meal.”

 © Mark Millar, Royal Yacht Britannia

-Supper’ in the state dining room could be a splendid occasion.
-In preparation for a state banquet, Royal Navy stewards
+Supper’ in Britannia’s dining room could be a splendid occasion.
+In preparation for a state banquet, Royal Navy stewards would lay the burnished mahogany table with military precision.

-would lay the burnished mahogany table with military precision.
 They would carefully place the floral decorations, candelabras and exquisite crystal wine glasses.

 With a ruler in hand, they measured the precise position of each shining piece of silver cutlery.
 Menus were printed and seating plans were discussed before Britannia set sail.

 The Queen and Prince Philip had their own bedrooms and sitting rooms, decorated to reflect their personal taste.
-The Queen preferred chintz and floral while the Duke liked wood panelling, a more functional style.
+The Queen preferred chintz and floral while the Duke liked the more functional wood panelling.

 This elegant lady became a favourite with all generations of the royal family but particularly the Queen who always said it was the only place she could truly be at ease.